Jerry Grayson: M/V Skopelos Sky

 M/V Skopelos Sky was a Greek bulk carrier vessel built in 1961.
 The vessel was abandoned 15 December 1979 after which it ran aground on the Cornish coast of southwest England.
 The incident happened during a time which is known for its bad weather conditions in and around the coast of Cornwall.
 The vessel was carrying lubricant oil en route from Garston to Algiers in Libya.

 Jerry Grayson and his crew in a Wessex helicopter were scrambled from RNAS Culdrose to a distress call from the M/V Skopelos Sky.
-The crew were persistent that they could still salvage the ship so they sat on a clifftop watching the situation unfold.
+The crew were insistent that they could still salvage the ship so they sat on a clifftop watching the situation unfold.
 Grayson was assisted by an RAF Search and Rescue crew but they returned to base after Grayson and his crew relieved them of their watch.
 Grayson told the captain of the vessel that time was running out and decided to bluff them by climbing out of sight until the captain called for them to return and get them off the doomed ship.
 All 15 crew members were hoisted off of the ship.
 No casualties were suffered from either party.